Fiction

 So, Why Do I Help Dogs?

 Because I can.
 It’s as simple as that.
-I can’t solve México’s systemic issues and magically raise my community out of poverty.
+I can’t solve Mexico’s systemic issues and magically raise my community out of poverty.
 But I can help my community reduce the unwanted animal population by raising money for spay and neuter campaigns.
-And in reducing the dog population, I can help keep my community clean with fewer piles of dog feces, fewer torn-open bags of garbage, fewer dead dogs rotting on the road.
-I can help my neighbor ease some of his burden by providing him with a well-built dog house, so that his dog will be safe outside while he protects his owner’s makeshift home from intruders who steal from the poorest of the poor.
-I can approach my community with empathy and an open mind to best meet the needs of both my neighbors and the community’s street dogs.
+And in reducing these populations, I can help keep my community clean with fewer piles of dog feces, fewer torn-open bags of garbage and fewer dead dogs rotting on the road.
+I can approach my community with empathy and an open mind, meeting the needs of both my neighbors and the community’s street dogs.

 These are the things I can do.
 This is why I help dogs.